jenkins-x/jx-docs/content/en/v3/develop/create-project/_index.md

 Note that the old Jenkins X 2.x alias `jx quickstart` is still supported but will be deprecated eventually.

+The quickstart files are all found in [the quickstart github organization](https://github.com/jenkins-x-quickstarts).

-See the [quickstart documentation](/docs/create-project/creating/) for more information
+See the [quickstart documentation](/v3/about/how-it-works/#importing--creating-quickstarts) for more information.

 ## Import an existing project